 Please be reassured that when children return to school, we will analyse where their starting points are and plan a suitable curriculum taking these into account.
 We will also have a focus on their wellbeing.

 Children’s tables will not be grouped as previously but instead all tables will face the front of the classroom in KS2.

 Suspected or confirmed coronavirus cases in your child’s bubble

 - If anyone becomes unwell with a new, continuous cough, a high temperature or loss of taste or smell they will be sent home and advised to follow Government guidance.

 - If a child is awaiting collection, they will be moved to a room where they can be isolated behind a closed door

 - All staff and students who are attending an education or childcare setting will have access to a test if they display symptoms of coronavirus and are encouraged to get tested in this scenario.

-- Where a child, young person, or staff member tests positive, the rest of their bubble will be sent home and advised to self-isolate for 14 days.
-The other household members of that wider class or group do not need to self-isolate unless the child, young person or staff member that they live with from that group subsequently develops symptoms.
+- Where a child, young person, or staff member tests positive, the rest of their bubble or all close contacts will be sent home and advised to self-isolate for 10 days.
+The other household members of that class or group do not need to self-isolate unless the child, young person or staff member that they live with from that group subsequently develops symptoms.

 Travelling to and from school

 If your child is walking or cycling to and from school independently, they must follow the above guidance and not mix with children from outside their year group.